Wednesday, November 30, 2011

 Summers Estate Wines

-Summers Estate Wines has one of the friendliest, most helpful and informative wine educators in the Valley, named Graham J. They also have some very good wines and you may taste six of them for only $10 or have the fee waived with each bottle of wine you purchase.
+Summers Estate Wines in Calistoga is a delightful, friendly winery to visit and we highly recommend it!
+Be sure to try the Charbono and the 2007 Diamond Mountain Cab.
+Summers Estate Wines has one of the friendliest, most helpful and informative wine educators in the Valley, named Graham.
+They also have some very good wines, quite reasonably priced for Napa Valley and you may taste six of them for only $10 or have the fee waived with each bottle of wine you purchase.
+(They are also in the Napa Neighbor Program.)
 Since any red wine drinker would want to leave with at least one bottle of the Charbono, that means a free tasting for at least one person.
-(The Charbono sells out every year.)

 1171 Tubbs Ln